 CSLB #1073586

 Studio City has a concentration of entertainment industry professionals who frequently renovate or expand their homes.
-Post-renovation HVAC work is common β new rooms, home offices, recording studios, and screening rooms all require HVAC assessment to ensure existing systems can handle the expanded load.
-We provide load calculations for addition projects and recommend the most cost-effective approach to serving new spaces, whether that is extending existing ductwork or adding a supplemental ductless system.
+Post-renovation HVAC work is common — new rooms, home offices, and screening rooms all require HVAC assessment to ensure existing systems can handle the expanded load.
+We provide load calculations for addition projects and recommend the most cost-effective approach to serving new spaces.

 Furnace failures in Los Angeles are more common than most homeowners expect.
-Many LA homes have furnaces that are 20 or even 30 years old β they run infrequently enough that homeowners do not notice gradual decline until the system fails completely during the first cold snap of the season.
-The most common failures we see in older LA furnaces: igniter failure, cracked heat exchangers, failed blower motors, dirty flame sensors, and degraded draft inducer motors.
+Many LA homes have furnaces that are 20 or even 30 years old — they run infrequently enough that homeowners do not notice gradual decline until the system fails completely.
+The most common failures we see: igniter failure, cracked heat exchangers, failed blower motors, dirty flame sensors, and degraded draft inducer motors.

 We repair all major furnace brands: Carrier, Lennox, Trane, Rheem, Goodman, York, American Standard, Bryant, and Heil.
-We diagnose gas, electric, and dual-fuel systems.
-Most repairs are completed in a single visit, as we carry common igniter types, flame sensors, capacitors, and control boards on our service trucks.
+Most repairs are completed in a single visit.
+We carry common igniter types, flame sensors, capacitors, and control boards on our service trucks to avoid return trips for parts.

 Our Diagnostic Process

-When we arrive at your home, we don't guess.
-We follow a standard diagnostic procedure to find the root cause of your heating issue.
-We check for gas leaks and CO levels first.
-Then, we inspect the heat exchanger, ignitor, gas valve, limit switch, control board, blower motor, and flue venting.
-We provide a written price estimate before any repair work begins.
+We don't guess.
+We perform a full system diagnosis to identify the root cause of your furnace failure.
+We check the heat exchanger, ignitor, gas valve, limit switch, control board, blower motor, and flue venting.
+Before we touch anything, we explain the issue and provide a written price estimate.

 If the system is worth repairing, we will tell you.
 If the pattern points to replacement, we will explain why.
-We believe in being honest about repair versus replacement so you can make an informed decision for your home.
+We believe the estimate should make sense before anyone touches the equipment.

 Repair vs. Replacement